ncodefun/visionstage.dev/README.md

 Vision stage is what happens when you make a Web <q>*framework*</q> placing developer experience *above everything else*…

 You end up with a minimalist, ultra intuitive workflow that eliminates all the friction and frustration from Web development **(No. Build.
 Step. | No weird concepts | Natural Code Flow)**.
-You won't bang your head on the wall because you can't figure out how to make simple things; everything is pure JS+HTML, and lifecycle events are easy to follow (onConnected, onRendered, onFirstRendered, onResize, etc.).
+You won't bang your head on the wall because you can't figure out how to make simple things; everything is pure JS+HTML, and lifecycle events are easy to follow (onConnected, onRendered, onFirstRendered, onResize, etc.). ***IT JUST WORKS!***

 Surprisingly enough, the price to pay is not that much given that we have a framework that's lightweight, fast, and has the core features for modern Web development.